16 of the Best American Cities for History Buffs

 Immerse yourself in the country's Colonial past and the founding of the nation in America's first World Heritage City.
 Step into history at Independence Hall where the country's founding fathers established the U.S. Constitution, cross the street to see the Liberty Bell, then follow the steps of history along the Historic American Revolution Trail through the city.
 Stay at the boutique Morris House hotel, a National Historic Landmark build in 1787 for the Morris family, who occupied it for more than 120 years.

-Walk Boston’s Freedom Trail, an easy-to-follow 2.5-miles path marked by red lines in the road, to visit 16 Revolutionary War landmarks.
-The route starts at the Boston Common and takes in the Old South Meeting House, Paul Revere’s House, Old North Church, Bunker Hill Monument, the USS Constitution, and site of the Boston Tea Party among other history-steeped spots.
-Stay at the grand Fairmont Copley Plaza, which was built in 1912 on the original site of Boston’s Museum of Fine Arts.
+Walk Boston's Freedom Trail, an easy-to-follow 2.5-miles path marked by red lines in the road, to visit 16 Revolutionary War landmarks.
+The route starts at the Boston Common and takes in the Old South Meeting House, Paul Revere's House, Old North Church, Bunker Hill Monument, the USS Constitution, and site of the Boston Tea Party among other history-steeped spots.
+Book the Discover Boston package at the Royal Sonesta Boston Hotel across the Charles River in Cambridge and you'll enjoy Boston Duck Tours, tickets to the acclaimed Museum of Science, along with restaurant credits and a welcome amenity.
 Find out the answers to the 16 history questions everyone gets wrong.

 Seneca Falls, New York